phisn/algebraic-server-reconciliation/docs/main.typ

 == Overview
 We define a game world using a game state $S$, an initial game state $s_0 in S$ and a progression function $f: (S, I) -> S$ as $G = (S, s_0, f)$ where $I$ is some external input.
 A game state at time $t$ can be progressed using some input $i_t in I$ to time $t + 1$ using the progression function: $s_(t + 1) = f(s_t, i_t)$.
 We can combine the input and state to a frame $r_t = (s_t, i_t)$.

+We say that a machine $m in M$ is running the game $G$ with state $s_t$ at some time $t$.
+Clients are machines $c in C subset.eq M$ which contribute input $i^c_t in I^c$ to form the whole input $i^c_t in i_t$.
+We assume that one machine is designated as the host and all clients can only communicate with the host.
+The state on the host is considered the truth if states between machines differ.

-==== Example
+==== Example of a formal game definition

-// (new start)
-In our examples here and in the following we will consider two types of games.
-The first is inspired by the popular web game "agar.io".
-The game shows the world top down where each player is represented by a circle.
-In the original game players can "eat" each other to grow bigger, but do not physically interact with each other.
-In our example we are only considering the movement.
-To disambigioute players we assing each of the a unique identifier.
-We can formally define the "top down" game as follows:
+To illustrate the concepts introduced thus far, we consider a simplified game inspired by the mechanics of "agar.io".
+In this game, the world is viewed from a top-down perspective where each player is represented as a circle.
+While the original game features collision and consumption mechanics, our simplified version focuses solely on movement to clearly demonstrate the networking concepts.
+Each player is assigned a unique identifier to distinguish them within the game state.

+We formally define this "top-down movement game" as follows:

 $
 &"Vector " & V & subset.eq RR times RR & \
 &"Player " & P & = V \
-  &"State                        " & S & subset.eq id times P \
+&"State " & S & subset.eq "id" times P \
 &"Input for a single player " & I_P & subset.eq BB^4 \
-  &"Input                        " & I & subset.eq id times I_P \
+&"Input " & I & subset.eq "id" times I_P \
 $

-Assuming trivial addition on booleans and vectors we define the progression function:
+The input representation captures the four directional keys that can be pressed during a single frame.
+Assuming standard addition operations on boolean values and vectors, we define the progression function:

 $
-  f_t ((i_"up", i_"down", i_"left", i_"right")) & = ((i_"down" - i_"up", i_"right" - i_"left")) \
+f^"transform" ((i_"up", i_"down", i_"left", i_"right")) & = ((i_"down" - i_"up", i_"right" - i_"left")) \
-  f_f (id, i) & = i_P, i_P in {(id', i') in i | id = id' } \
+f^"find" ("id", S) & = x_P, quad x_P in {("id"', x') in S | "id" = "id"' } \
-  f(s, i) & = {(id, s_p + f_t (f_f (id, i))) | (id, s_p) in s}
+f(s, i) & = {("id", s_p + f^"transform" (f^"find" ("id", i))) | ("id", s_p) in s}
 $

-Each player consits of a single position.
-The state is nothing more than the set of all players.
-An input is represented by the keys hold in a single frame, which can be any of the four natural directions in the 2d space.
-The progression function maps each player in two steps.
-First it finds the right input in the tuple of all inputs and then it converts this input into a new direction vector.
-This vector can be added to the current state to update it.
+Each player consists of a two-dimensional position vector.
+The game state comprises the set of all player positions indexed by their identifiers.
+The progression function operates in two stages: first, it extracts the appropriate input for each player from the combined input set, then it transforms these boolean directional inputs into velocity vectors that update the player positions.

-The second game is a simple platformer, where the world is seen from the side.
-It contains multiple players and multiple platforms (or obstacles).
-To define our state we give each player and each obstacle a unique identifier.
-We can formally define the "side scroller" game as follows:
+Consider the following concrete example with two players:

 $
-  &"Vector                " & V & subset.eq RR times RR & \
-  &"Obstacle              " & O & subset.eq V times V \
-  &"State of platforms    " & S_O & subset.eq id times O \
-  &"Player                " & P & subset.eq V times V \
-  &"State of players      " & S_P & subset.eq id times P \
-  &"Side scroller state   " & S & subset.eq S_P times S_O \
-  &"Input                 " & I & subset.eq BB^3 \
+s_0 & = { (p_0, (0, 0)), (p_1, (5, 5)) } \
+i_0 & = {(p_0, (1, 0, 0, 1)), (p_1, (0, 0, 1, 0))} \
+f (s_0, i_0) = s_1 & = { (p_0, (0 + 1, 0 + 1)), (p_1, (5 - 1, 5)) } \
+& = { (p_0, (1, 1)), (p_1, (4, 5)) }
 $

-An obstacle is a tuple of two vectors, one representing the position and one the size.
-And player is also a tuple of two vectors, but one representing the velocity instead of the size, as the size of all players is fixed.
-We split the state into a tuple of all platforms and all players, where both are tuples representing mappings from an identifier to the actual object.
-We will not formally define the progression function for the sidescroller, as the implementation of actual physics is out of scope of this thesis.
-// (new end)

-We say that a machine $m in M$ is running the game $G$ with state $s_t$ at some time $t$.
-Clients are machines $c in C subset.eq M$ which contribute input $i^c_t in I^c$ to form the whole input $i^c_t in i_t$.
-We assume that one machine is designated as the host and all clients can only communicate with the host.
-The state on the host is considered the truth if states between machines differ.
+In this example, player $p_0$ moves diagonally (up and right) while player $p_1$ moves left, demonstrating how discrete boolean inputs translate into continuous position updates.

+==== Example of client-host architecture

+Consider a multiplayer session with two clients $c_0$ and $c_1$ connected to a host $h$.
+Using our previously defined movement game, we examine how inputs from multiple clients are processed and synchronized through the central host.

+Client $c_0$ generates input $i^(c_0)_t = (1, 0, 0, 1)$, indicating upward and rightward movement.
+Simultaneously, client $c_1$ produces input $i^(c_1)_t = (0, 0, 1, 0)$, representing leftward movement.
+For multiplayer functionality to work correctly, each client must be aware of all other players' inputs, necessitating a mechanism for input distribution.

+Our architecture employs a central host model for this distribution.
+Following the principle that client-side computation cannot be trusted for security reasons, only the host possesses the authority to evaluate the progression function and determine the canonical game state.
+This does not preclude clients from performing local predictions for responsiveness, as we shall explore in later sections.

+The communication flow proceeds as follows: both clients continuously transmit their inputs to the host $h$.
+Upon receiving these inputs, the host updates its authoritative state using the progression function:

+$
+f(s_0, {(p_0, i^(c_0)_t), (p_1, i^(c_1)_t)}) = s_1
+$

+The host then distributes the updated state to all clients.
+While various optimization strategies exist for this distribution (such as sending only state deltas or relevant subsets), the simplest implementation transmits the complete state $s_1$ to ensure all clients maintain a consistent view of the game world.

 === Naive model